 - Prediabetes, where the blood sugar levels are higher than normal, but not high enough to be called diabetes.

-Coming to the question we had raised at the beginning ..
+Coming to the question we had raised at the beginning..
+Here know in detail, whether is jaggery good for diabetic patient or not.

 This thing has been doing the rounds since … well, I don’t know.
-But there has been a lot of confusion with respect to the usage of jaggery during diabetes.
+But there has been a lot of confusion with respect to the usage of jaggery in diabetes.
+Let’s see look at the link between jaggery and diabetes here.

 It has been said (and believed) that replacing sugar with jaggery during diabetes offers relief.
 Frankly speaking, this relief is very minor.
 And more importantly, sugar is sugar, isn’t it?